hyperlane-xyz/hyperlane-monorepo/rust/README.md

 ### Deploy Procedure

 The contract addresses of each deploy can be found in `rust/config`.
-The latest deploy will be at `rust/config/[latest timestamp]` with bridge contracts within that same folder under `/bridge/[latest timestamp]`.

-The agents are set up to point at one environment at a time.
+The agents will automatically pull in all configs in this directory.

 When agents are deployed to point at a new environment, they cease to point at the old ones.
 We **do not** continue to operate off-chain agents on old contract